 Statistics reported by CIHI may differ from those reported by others, even though the source of the data (i.e., annual registration forms) is the same.
-Variances may be attributed to differences in the population of reference, the collection period and/or CIHI's data exclusion criteria and editing and processing methodologies.
+Variances may be attributed to differences in the population of reference; they may also be attributed to the collection period and/or CIHI's data exclusion criteria, as well as to CIHI's editing and processing methodologies.